 Ile de la Cité provides spectacular views on the Seine River, Seine river banks and Ile Saint Louis.

 You will find the Flower Market (Le Marche aux Fleurs in french) in between Notre Dame and the Conciergerie.

 Housed in iron pavillions, it is open 7 days a week from 8am to 7.30pm.
 On Sundays, the Flower Market is complemented by a delicious bird market.
 Locate the Flower Market on Paris map.

-Hotel Melia Paris Notre Dame is one of the best hotels near Ile de la Cite.
-Located in a quiet street, 500 m from Ile de la Cite in the Latin Quarter, it provides free Wi-Fi.
+Hotel Melia Notre Dame is one of the best hotels near Ile de la Cité.
+Located in a quiet street, 500 m from Ile de la Cité, it provides free Wi-Fi.
 The air-conditioned guest rooms have private bathrooms and internet access.
 Some have views of Notre Dame Cathedral.
 Room service is available in the evenings, with gastronomic French specialties.
-More hotels near Notre Dame.